-Type of Order Who Can File For One Where to go for assistance Criteria for Order Order for Protection (OFP) Domestic Abuse Spouses Former Spouses Parents and Children Persons related by blood Persons who live together or who have lived together in the past Persons who have a child in common, even if they have not been married or lived together Persons who have an unborn child in common Persons involved in a significant romantic or sexual relationship Visit the County Courthouse.
+TYPE OF ORDER WHO CAN FILE FOR ONE WHERE TO GO FOR ASSISTANCE CRITERIA FOR ORDER ORDER FOR PROTECTION (OFP) DOMESTIC ABUSE Spouses Former Spouses Parents and Children Persons related by blood Persons who live together or who have lived together in the past Persons who have a child in common, even if they have not been married or lived together Persons who have an unborn child in common Persons involved in a significant romantic or sexual relationship Visit the County Courthouse.
 District Court staff will help you complete the paperwork (Affidavit and Petition) needed to ask for a temporary "ex parte" Order for Protection.
 You are called the "Petitioner" and the person you are filing against is called the "Respondent."
-The County District Court Staff can assist students in completing and filing OFP's and harassment orders. physical harm, bodily injury, or assault; the infliction of fear of imminent physical harm, bodily injury, or assault; or terroristic threats, within the meaning of section 609.713, subdivision 1; criminal sexual conduct, within the meaning of section 609.342, 609.343, 609.344, 609.345, or 609.3451; or interference with an emergency call within the meaning of section 609.78, subdivision 2.
-Harassment Restraining Order (HRO) Anybody who does not fall under the criteria for the Order for Protection.
+The County District Court Staff can assist students in completing and filing OFP's and harassment orders. • physical harm, bodily injury, or assault; • the infliction of fear of imminent physical harm, bodily injury, or assault; or • terroristic threats, within the meaning of section 609.713, subdivision 1; criminal sexual conduct, within the meaning of section 609.342, 609.343, 609.344, 609.345, or 609.3451; or interference with an emergency call within the meaning of section 609.78, subdivision 2.
+HARASSMENT RESTRAINING ORDER (HRO) Anybody who does not fall under the criteria for the Order for Protection.
 To file a Harassment Restraining Order, you must first fill out a Court Administration form titled "Petitioner's Affidavit and Petition for Harassment Restraining Order."
 You may pick up a copy of this form from the County Service Center, or download it from the Minnesota Court System's web site.
-Provide as many details as possible on the form, and return it to Court Administration.
-A single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security, or privacy of another, regardless of the relationship between the actor and the intended target.
+Provide as many details as possible on the form, and return it to Court Administration. flects Minnesota Statutes A single incident of physical or sexual assault or repeated incidents of intrusive or unwanted acts, words, or gestures that have a substantial adverse effect or are intended to have a substantial adverse effect on the safety, security, or privacy of another, regardless of the relationship between the actor and the intended target.